X

 • Functions for hiring managers to view and rate candidates and add comments.

-• Support for multiple offer templates to meet the unique needs of the organization.
+• Support for multiple offer templates to meet the unique needs of the organization, especially when the organization operates in multiple countries or regions.

 • Support for the entire offer process, including sending offers, candidate signatures and returning signed offers electronically.

-• Easy for job seekers to find relevant job postings and apply.
+• Easy for job seekers to find relevant job postings and apply with the ability to ask knockout questions.

 • Support for advanced digital signatures like those offered through Docusign.